 The American Chemistry Council Learning Center

-This site offers several resources to help teach about plastics and recycling.Consumer Fact sheet on Copper by the U.S Environmental Protection Agency – Office of Ground Water and Drinking Water
+Consumer Fact sheet on Copper by the U.S Environmental Protection Agency – Office of Ground Water and Drinking Water

 Activity 27

-Reclaiming the Metal
+Reclaiming the Meta

 Current Primary and Metal Scrap Prices can be found at